 | ThoughtSpot | ✓ | ✓ | ✓ | ✓ all tiers | ✓ |

 For enterprise IT reviews, every tool in this guide has SOC 2 Type II on at least the top two paid tiers.
 HIPAA is available on Domo’s Business Critical, Sisense Enterprise, ThoughtSpot Enterprise, and Metabase’s self-hosted deployment with proper configuration.
-The biggest gap is Metabase cloud (no HIPAA support on the SaaS version), which matters for healthcare-adjacent analytics teams.

 SQL access depth